 Wildland fire management is an important part of DOE's overall management of ORR.
 A comprehensive wildfire management program has been established and implemented for the entire ORR.
-The Oak Ridge Reservation Wildland Fire Management Plan (WFMP) (DOE 2021c) assigns responsibilities for wildland fire management and is reviewed every 3 years and revised as needed.
-The Oak Ridge Reservation Wildland Fire Implementation Plan (WFIP) (DOE 2021d) contains details on program implementation.
-The WFMP was prepared to satisfy the requirements of DOE Order 420.1C, Facility Safety, Change 3

-(DOE 2019); DOE Standard 1066, Fire Protection (DOE 2016); and relevant portions of Chapters 19 through 23 in National Fire Protection Association 1140, Standard for Wildland Fire Protection (NFPA 2022).
+The Oak Ridge Reservation Wildland Fire Management Plan (WFMP) (DOE 2021d) assigns responsibilities for wildland fire management and is reviewed every 3 years and revised as needed.
+The Oak Ridge Reservation Wildland Fire Implementation Plan (DOE 2021e) contains details on program implementation.
+The WFMP was prepared to satisfy the requirements of DOE Order 420.1C, Change 3, Facility Safety (DOE 2019); DOE Standard 1066, Fire Protection (DOE 2016); and relevant portions of Chapters 19 through 23 in National Fire Protection Association 1140, Standard for Wildland Fire Protection (NFPA 2022).

-The WFMP outlines the overall goals and strategies necessary to manage, plan, and respond to fire in the wildland areas of ORR and to reduce the risk of wildland fire to personnel and facilities on the ORR and to the public.
+The WFMP outlines the overall goals and strategies necessary to manage, plan, and respond to fire in the wildland areas of ORR and to reduce the risk of wildland fire to personnel and facilities on ORR and to the public.
 The WFMP is reviewed at least annually.

-The WFMP applies to all DOE employees, contractors, and subcontractors working on the ORR and to all DOE ORR tenant activities.
+The WFMP applies to all DOE employees, contractors, and subcontractors working on ORR and to all DOE ORR tenant activities.
 The DOE ORR federal manager is responsible for ORR wildland fire management activities.